dotnet/runtimelab/src/docs/binding-enums.md

 # Binding Enums

-Swift enums are a hybrid value type between enumeraions (names associated with cardinal values) and discriminated unions.
+Swift enums are a hybrid value type between enumerations (names associated with cardinal values) and discriminated unions.
 Swift enums can be broken down into three categories:
 - Trivial - these are enums that have a integral raw type.
 These can be nearly fully represented by C# enums
 - Homogeneous - these are enums where the payloads are the same non-integral type
 - Heterogeneous - there are enums where the payloads have at least two different types